danodus/graphite/README.md

 ## System on Chip

-Note: The integration of the Graphite core module is not yet available.

 A SoC for the ULX3S is also available with the following features:
 - RISC-V (RV32IM)
 - UART (115200-N-8-1)
 - SDRAM (32MiB shared between CPU and video)
-- Set associative cache (2-way with LRU replacement policy)
+- Set associative cache (4-way with LRU replacement policy)
 - 640x480 HDMI video output with framebuffer (ARGB4444)
+- Graphite 2D/3D graphics accelerator
 - PS/2 keyboard
 - PS/2 mouse
 - SD Card with hardware SPI